nowakowskir/php-jwt/README.md

 $payload = $tokenEncoded->decode()->getPayload();
 ```

 > Please note that providing a key is not required to decode a token, as its header and payload are public.
 You should put special attention to not pass any confidential information within the token's header and payload.
 JWT only allows you to verify if the token containing the given payload was issued by a trusted party.
 It does not protect your data passed in a payload!
-Anybody can access your token's payload!
+Be aware anybody can access your token's payload!

 ### Validating token